 Tracing the Origins

-The history of making American flags by hand is as old as the nation itself, with roots stretching back to the early days of American independence.
+The history of hand-making American flags is as old as the nation itself, with roots stretching back to the early days of American independence.
 Initially, flags were made from whatever materials were available, often repurposed from sails, uniforms, or other fabrics.
-These early flags were symbols of rebellion and unity, sewn together by individuals who believed deeply in the cause of American independence.
+These early flags were symbols of rebellion and unity, sewn by individuals who deeply believed in the cause of American independence.

 Evolution of Techniques Over the Centuries